 As a criminal lawyer in Fort Worth, it is important to understand crime statistics in the area.
 Fort Worth has been certified to participate in the National Incident Base Reporting System (NIBRS) since 2006 and reports Data to the Texas Department of Public Safety.
 One of Fort Worth’s strategic goals is to become the safest major city in the United States.
 Data from the FBI along with other third-party rankings are used to determine progress toward that goal.

 Below is a portion of the 2015 First Quarter Crime Report for the City of Fort Worth.

 Understanding NIBRS Figures

 NIBRS compiles detailed reports on two types of offenses: Group “A” offenses and Group “B” offenses.

 The two groupings are based on the amount of reporting required for each.
 Both incidents and arrests are reported for Group “A” offenses, while only arrests are reported for Group “B” offenses.

-The following criteria is used to determine whether a crime should be designated as a Group “A” offense:
+The following criteria are used to determine whether a crime should be designated as a Group “A” offense:

 - The seriousness or significance of the offense.

 - The frequency or volume of its occurrence.

 - The probability of the offense being brought to law enforcement’s attention.

 - The likelihood that law enforcement is the best channel for collecting data regarding the offense.